 - User - the person entity which is using a certain product or an application

-- Deduped user - a user in Totango which did not get the campaign because it was already sent to this person (another user with the same email)
+- Deduped user - a user in Totango which did not get the campaign because it was already sent to this person (another user with the same email or the same user ID).

 - Duplicated user - since a user can appear in Totango several times, we treat the first user as "user" and the others as "duplicated users".
 The "user" is the one which the campaign was sent to, and the "duplicated users" are the ones which were deduped from Campaigns.